EugeunieOrz/vo-boutique-scala-react-postgres/README.md

 * Create account, edit and save your personal details in My Account.
 * Transactions are done through sandbox account of Authorize.Net.
 * Responsive with Bootstrap.
-* English and Italian versions.
+* English, Italian, Arabic versions.

 Website is divided into backend written in Scala using Play framework and PostgreSQL persistence layer with Slick and frontend written in React.js using Redux for managing state.